Sherwin Williams White Snow: Paint Color Review

 WHAT COLORS ARE SIMILAR TO WHITE SNOW?

-Now, THIS is where we get to have some FUN!
+Now, THIS is where we get to have some fun!

 I love comparing colors; comparison is the KEY to finding your home’s best shade!
 Let’s see what we’ve got here…

-WHITE SNOW vs. PURE WHITE
+WHITE SNOW vs. SHERWIN WILLIAMS PURE WHITE

-• CAN EITHER WORK IN A TUSCAN-STYLE HOME?
+- CAN EITHER WORK IN A TUSCAN-STYLE HOME?
 Heck no, you’ll need a warmer white for that.

 Pure White cabinets with Benjamin Moore Classic Gray walls